plusjade/hopjoy/pages/languages/javascript/web-browser.md

-Javascript will be used for 3 core responsibilities relative to our browser application:
+Javascript is used for 3 core responsibilities relative to a web browser application:

 - Listen and respond to Events
-- Update the application environment (the DOM)
+- Update the application environment interface.
+This is known as the _document object model_ or DOM.
 - Store and retrieve data

 ## What is an Event?